 Additionally, it may also be beneficial to contact any medical professionals involved in your student’s care or treatment.

 Lastly, you may choose to contact EMA directly at email@example.com for consultation regarding the appropriateness of particular testing accommodations for your student.

 Please review our step-by-step guide to applying for accommodations.

 1. Log in to your student’s account, click the “SSAT Testing” button and then the “Apply for / View My Accommodations” tab.

 2. Next, click the “Click to Apply for Testing Accommodations” button to be taken to the online application.
 There you will indicate your student’s disability, select the needed accommodations, and other related information.

 3. Provide contact information for an approver who is able to attest that:

 Based on the information provided within your student’s application for testing accommodations, the form will indicate whether or not you are required to provide us with documentation to substantiate your student’s request for testing accommodations.

-Then, your approver submits their online approval and approver ID forms.
-After submitting your request, your approver receives an email with a link to complete a secure online approval form.
+Then, your approver submits their online approval and approver ID form.
+After submitting your application, the approver will receive an email with a link to complete the secure online approval form for your student's accommodations.
 This will allow your student’s approver to: